LiveFastEatTrashRaccoon/RaccoonForLemmy/SECURITY.md

 ## Supported Versions

-RaccoonForLemmy is in rapid development and receives regular updates every four (4) weeks.
+Raccoon for Lemmy is under active development and receives updates approximately every month.
+Third-party libraries are monitored weekly for security updates and the app is kept in sync with upstream changed to address as timely as possible any vulnerabilities.

-Should you discover a security-related issue soon after the release of a new version, the last supported version will receive a patch release.
+Should you discover a security-related issue after the release of a new version, it will receive a patch release as soon as possible.

 ## Reporting a Vulnerability

-If you discover any security-related issues, please report them via email at [raccoonforlemmy@gmail.com](raccoonforlemmy@gmail.com).
+If you discover any security-related issues, please report them via email at livefast.eattrash.raccoon@gmail.com.

 Please refrain from posting security-related issues publicly until we have had a chance to address them.